ziheng119/tp/docs/DeveloperGuide.md

 #### Identity and Equality

 - `Person#isSamePerson(Person)` defines student identity by email.
-Two students are considered the same student if their emails or Github usernames are equal.
+Two students are considered the same person if their emails or Github usernames are equal.
 - `UniquePersonList` enforces uniqueness using `isSamePerson` when adding or updating entries.

 #### Field Validation